 We recognize the weight of this mission.

-To ensure our engine remains uncorrupted, SureVoter operates as a private entity to attract the world’s best talent, while the SureVoter Foundation—a non-profit steward—serves as the permanent guardian of voter interests and operation of the utility.
+To ensure our engine remains uncorrupted, SureVoter operates as a private entity to attract the world's best talent, while the SureVoter America Foundation—a non-profit steward—serves as the permanent guardian of citizen interests and operation of the utility.

 We are building a utility for everyone, free from bias, and regardless of party or belief system.